altsan/os2-wnnim/README.md

 The input mode controls how typed characters are converted into basic phonetic characters for the language in question.
 The number of modes supported varies according to language, although 'none' (i.e. no conversion) is always available.
-(Japanese, for example, has Hiragana and Katakana modes; Korean has only Hangul.)
+(Japanese, for example, has Hiragana, Katakana, and Fullwidth ASCII modes; Korean has only Hangul.)

 If the target language uses phonetic characters, then how it works is that all typed characters are saved into a buffer (known internally as the 'romaji